The Question That Matters Most

 Why Purchase Intent Matters

-AI is increasingly where buying decisions.
-McKinsey reports that 44% of AI search users say it's their primary source for purchase decisions.
-Think with Google research tracks evolving buyer journeys happen.
+AI is increasingly where buying decisions happen.
+McKinsey reports that 44% of AI search users say it's their primary source for purchase decisions, and Think with Google research tracks how buyer journeys keep shifting toward AI-assisted discovery.

 When someone asks "best project management tool for remote teams," they often act on the answer.
 They don't go to Google afterward.
 They don't compare ten options.
 They check out the recommendation.